Home » Lunch/Dinner » Fresh Strawberry Feta Salad

 Serving your salad

 This salad makes four hearty portions to serve as a main dish or six smaller portions for side salads.
-This salad goes beautifully alongside some herby grilled chicken breasts or a rich and lemony salmon filet.
+This salad goes beautifully alongside some herby grilled chicken breasts, or Air Fryer BBQ Chicken Thighs, or a rich and lemony baked cod.

 FAQs